evanwill/_drafts/_notes/ubuntu-gnome.md

 ## Issues with snap apps and themes

 A few of the standard applications that ship with 18.04 are now snap apps, rather than traditionally installed software.
-There seems to be a bug with them when you are using a non-default theme, and they either won't open or just look usably terrible.
+There seems to be a bug with them when you are using a non-default theme, and they either won't open or just look unusably terrible.
 This is *really* frustrating.
 So uninstall the snaps and reinstall the traditional app.